dgraph-io/dgraph/wiki/content/deploy/dgraph-zero.md

 }
 ```

-The JSON document above provides the following information:
+The JSON document above provides information that includes the following:

 - Group 1
   - members